gitbot-eth/zodiac-mediawiki-skin/readme.md

 ## Activating the skin in a MediaWiki instance
+*The skin is only tested on MediaWiki version 1.37.*
 1. **Get the skin:**
 Clone this repo into the MediaWiki's `skins` directory:
 ```